Sport in Tonga

-Rugby union is the national sport in Tonga.
-Sumo has a following, while football, judo, surfing, volleyball, and cricket have gained popularity in recent years.
+Sport in Tonga consists of many games.
+Rugby union is the national sport, sumo has a following, while football, professional wrestling, judo, surfing, volleyball, and cricket have gained popularity in recent years.
 Rugby league and Australian football are also played.

 Rugby union

 Rugby union is the national sport, and the national team (ʻIkale Tahi, or Sea Eagles) has performed quite well on the international stage.
 Though Tongans are passionate rugby followers and players, their small population base means that, much like its Pacific Island neighbours, Samoa and Fiji, Tonga has a limited yet talented player pool, and sometimes struggles with the resources and numbers of larger nations.
 Young talent often emigrates or is poached to countries which offer greater prospects of individual success such as New Zealand, Australia and Europe.
 Nevertheless, all three countries perform far beyond their population base size.

 Tonga has competed in six Rugby World Cups since 1987.
-The 2007 and 2011 Rugby World Cups were Tonga's most successful to date: Tonga won two out of four matches in each and was in a running chance for the quarter finals.
+The 2007 and 2011 Rugby World Cups were Tonga's most successful to date: Tonga won two out of four matches in each and was in a running chance for the quarter-finals.
 In the 2007 Rugby World Cup, Tonga won its first two matches, against the USA 25–15, and Samoa 19–15; and came very close to upsetting the eventual winners of the 2007 tournament, the South African Springboks, losing 30–25.
 A loss to England, 36–20 in their last pool game ended their hopes of making the knockout stages.
 Nevertheless, by picking up third place in their pool games behind South Africa and England, Tonga earned automatic qualification for the 2011 Rugby World Cup in New Zealand.